elisepitel/NATO_Alphabet/README.md

 ## How to use this python code:
 Type the word or phrase you have to spell.
 The programm will return you the Nato Alphabet code for it.

+This code use panda and list and dictionnary comprehension